 Born in Quebec, Jennifer completed her BA (honours) in Anthropology with a double major in Greek and Roman Studies at Memorial University in Newfoundland in 2003 and a Masters degree in Maritime Archaeology and History at Bristol University (UK) in 2004.
 Jennifer’s perspective is FROM the water and she has worked in many archaeological excavations underwater around the world in such regions as North America, Eastern and Western Europe, Oceania, Southeast Asia and Arabia.
 Jennifer’s MA research proposed a taphonomic chaine d’operatorie of shipwreck Site Formation Processes and tested this human-environment interaction with predictive models of French and British historic shipping on the Canadian Nova Scotian Shelf.
 Her PhD research was initially supervised by Damian Robinson with the Oxford Center for Maritime Archaeology, University of Oxford.
-She is now finalizing her PhD research at McGill University.
+She completed her PhD at McGill University in 2022.
 This research studies the significance of beads archaeologically excavated from four shipwrecks within Philippines water and explores their role in connectivity.
 She addresses what it is about beads that can indicate connectivity, the analytical methods one can employ to compare underwater and terrestrial archaeology sites, and how these examinations challenge current models of complex society.

 In 2014, Jennifer was awarded a McGill Doctoral Scholarship.
 For this research Jennifer has also received laboratory and fieldwork support: the National Science Foundation’s awarded to the Laboratory for Scientific Analysis, Chicago Field Museum; Bruce Trigger Award in Anthropology, McGill University; Society for Nautical Research Tomlin/Anderson Marine Research Grant.